A Guide on How To Safely Go Diving In Strong Currents

 However, there are many currents that occur in the middle of the sea.

 What is a Strong Current?

 Strong currents are fast-moving and powerful channels of water.
 These current are very difficult to swim against and can create hazardous conditions on shore as well as in the middle of the sea.

-Bubbles can also indicate how strong the current is.
+Bubbles can also indicate how strong the current is at a dive site.
 A down current can sweep your air bubbles into the depths, while a vortex current will send your bubbles in a horizontal spiraling dance.

-The behavior of fish can also indicate the strength of the current.
+The behavior of fish around a dive site can also indicate the strength of the current.
 Small fish are more likely to seek cover in between corals when the currents are strong.

 Light Current: Up to 1 Knot

 When small fish are steadily finning and hovering near coral, the current is light, closer to one knot (1.15 mph).
 This type of current is safe to swim in for a short period of time.

 You can identify this kind of current when small fish are swimming furiously, and their school is spread out barely above the corals.
 Moderate currents also affect larger fish, which face the direction of the current and seek shelter behind coral heads or out-of-current places.